 - After determining that everything is sealed property and that there is no damaged wiring or connectors, the technician checks the purge valve vent for blockage from dirt, debris or spider webs (yes, that’s actually been the cause of a PCV failure) that could prevent a total vapor seal in the PCV.

-- The final step is to perform a smoke leakage test on the fuel vapor system to locate any leaks in the hoses or seals.
-This is done by connecting a smoke test kit to the test vapor port and watching for any smoke that might leak from the system.
-They also check the fuel cap for vent leakage, and to make sure it seals tightly.
-Sometimes a P0456 code will come up if the fuel filler cap isn’t tightened properly or no longer seals, so it’s best to verify that’s not the cause after checking the rest of the EES for leaks.
+- The final step is to perform a smoke leakage test on the fuel vapor system to locate any small leak in the hoses or seals.
+This is done by connecting a smoke test kit to the test vapor port and watching for any smoke that might leak from the evaporative emission system.
+They also check the fuel cap for vent leakage, and to make sure gas cap seals tightly.
+Sometimes a P0456 code will come up if the filler fuel cap isn’t tightened properly or no longer seals, so it’s best to verify that’s not the cause after checking the rest of the EES for leaks.

-- Last, if the ECM is still showing the P0456 trouble code, the technician will check the purge control valve to see if it will hold a vacuum when activated.
+- Lastly, if the ECM is still showing the P0456 OBD II trouble code, the technician will check the purge control valve to see if it will hold a vacuum when activated.
 If it can’t, it likely needs replacement.

 DIYers and even some experienced mechanics often skip checking for leaks, frayed wiring/broken connectors and the smoke test and opt to replace the PCV.
 It’s not a cheap part to replace, and depending on the vehicle it can be a labor intensive process, too.
 This makes fixing the problem all the more frustrating when the vehicle continues to code P0456 and you’ve just spent significant time and money to not fix the issue.